hms-dbmi/scde/vignettes/diffexp.md

 ![plot of chunk batch](figures/scde-batch-1.png)

 In the plot above, the grey lines are used to show posterior distributions based on the batch composition alone.
-The expression magnitude posteriors (top and botom plots) look very similar, and as a result the log2 expression ratio posterior is close to 0.
+The expression magnitude posteriors (top and bottom plots) look very similar, and as a result the log2 expression ratio posterior is close to 0.
 The thin black line shows log2 expression ratio posterior before correction.
 The batch correction doesn't shift the location, but increases uncertainty in the ratio estimate (since we're controlling for another factor).

 Similarly, batch correction can be performed when calculating expression differences for the entire dataset: